Ila-bura/mewmes/README.md

 #### **Navigation:**

-5. As a user I can easily view my logged in or out status in the navbar so that I can decide on my next action.
+5. As a logged in user I can easily view my logged in or out status in the navbar so that I can decide on my next action.

 6. Routing: as a user I can view the navbar on every page so that I can easily navigate through the site.